Leonallr10/mannit/README.md

 # Mannit AI Chatbot

-This project integrates Mannit AI to query indexed repositories for AI-driven insights.
-It features a chat interface that allows users to interact with the AI using an API.
+Easily integrate Nia AI into your React project using its API.

 ## Setup Instructions